maet3608/nuts-flow/_sources/tutorial/debugging.rst.txt

 >>> Range(n) >> Sleep(0.1) >> PrintProgress(n, update=0.1) >> Consume() # doctest: +SKIP
 progress: 100%

 Limit data
 ----------

-Instead of printing intermediate results the size of data flow can be limited by processing only a portion of the data.
-The ``Take(n)`` nut takes the first *n* elements only:
+Instead of printing all the data the size of data processed can be limited, which is much more efficient.
+For instance, the ``Take(n)`` nut takes the first *n* elements only:

 >>> Range(1000) >> Take(3) >> Collect()